Isaiahmmking/Stepper-Music-Project/README.md

 ### MIDI File Handling

 Another issue occurred when uploading certain MIDI files.
 Errors were thrown without specific explanations.
-Additionally, the UI displayed MIDI files not located in the player directory but could not access them unless they were moved to the correct directory.
-To resolve this, I added a warning message guiding users to move the MIDI file to the proper directory.
+Additionally, the program displayed MIDI files not located in the player directory but could not access the files unless they were moved to the correct directory (resulting in an error) To resolve this, I added a warning message guiding users to move the MIDI file to the proper directory.

 ---